Let the countdown to filing your tax return begin.

 Check the right box now and save yourself from trouble later on!

 Mistakes happen, and the IRS understands that.
-Sadly, mistakes on your tax forms can translate to delays on your tax refund, IRS audits, and even having to re-file forms later on.
+Sadly, filing your tax return with mistakes can translate to delays on your tax refund, IRS audits, and even having to re-file forms later on.
 It’s best to take a second look at your return and make sure it’s in tip-top shape before sending it over for the IRS to review.

 Generally speaking, when it comes to your tax return, no news is good news.
 So make sure that this Tax Day, Uncle Sam doesn’t have to do anything other than sign a refund check.